 Learning a new craft is also just the beginning.
 Once you get to grips with the basics, who knows what kind of exciting projects you could immerse yourself in?

-If you’re looking for some inspiration for where to start, there’s plenty of ideas in our articles; 10 interesting craft ideas to try at home and 9 creative skills you can learn from home.
+If you’re looking for some inspiration, there’s plenty of ideas in our articles: 10 interesting craft ideas to try at home and 9 creative skills you can learn from home.
+Or, why not sign up to one of the arts and crafts events over on Rest Less Events?

-11. Get lost in a good book or TV series
+11. Get lost in a book or TV series

-Get lost in a good book or tv series
+Get lost in a book or tv series

 A good story can make for one of the best forms of escapism, and it’s amazing how many hours can fly by when you’re invested in a compelling book or TV series.

-For those who’d rather become engrossed in a good series, some of the most talked-about ones at the moment that you might like to try include: Squid Game: The Challenge (Netflix), Doctor Who (BBC), Vigil (BBC), and the final season of The Crown (Netflix).
+For those who’d rather become engrossed in a good series, some of the most talked-about ones at the moment that you might like to try include Black Doves (Netflix), Bad Sisters (Apple TV+), and Man on the Inside (Netflix).

-Or, if you fancy having a movie marathon, our articles, 18 movies everyone should see and 17 unmissable history films, will hopefully give you some ideas for films to watch.
+Or, if you fancy having a movie marathon, our articles, 19 movies everyone should see and 17 unmissable history films, will hopefully give you some ideas.

 12. Work out at home